There’s more to being a Boston Brahmin than simply having an early Puritan ancestor, graduating from Harvard and living on Beacon Hill.

 Boston Brahmin vs. Boston Irish

-The Boston Brahmins had no love for the Irish immigrants who arrived on famine ships during the 1840s.
+The Boston Brahmin had no love for the Irish immigrants who arrived on famine ships during the 1840s.
 Young Brahmins founded the Immigration Restriction League in 1894 shortly after they graduated from Harvard.
 The League had as its champion Henry Cabot Lodge, Sr., who sponsored a bill in Congress that would have required newcomers to pass a literacy test to enter the country

 Boston Brahmins also founded the New England Watch and Ward Society, a puritanical group of private citizens active from 1878 to the 1920s.
 It made Boston a target of scorn and – unintentionally – heightened interest in the books and plays it banned.